Songs & Stories for Christmas Eve

 The Prayers of the People

-On this holy night, we offer our prayers, trusting in God’s abounding love to transform a world in pain.
-To the invitation ‘Light in our darkness,’ please respond,
+On this holy night, we offer our prayers, trusting in God’s abounding love to transform the world.

 The Lord's Prayer